ChristinaSchmidt1/Oncogenic_events_in_HLRCC/README.md

 The notebook contains:
 1. DESeq2 analysis and GSEA using HLRCC patients data comparing tumour versus normal published as part of the paper of Crooks et. al. 2021 (https://pubmed.ncbi.nlm.nih.gov/33402335/).
 2. GSEA using transcriptomics data from mouse cells of Lorea Valcarcel-Jimenez et al (under revision).
+3. Transcription factor (TF) analysis using transcriptomics data from mouse cells of Lorea Valcarcel-Jimenez et al (under revision).

 ## Reproducibility
-Code for the R analysis can be reproduced by following the script in `Patients_GSE157256.Rmd` and `MouseCells.Rmd`.
-These include the DESeq2 analysis, GSEA and visualisations.
+Code for the R analysis can be reproduced by following the script in `Patients_GSE157256.Rmd`, `MouseCells.Rmd` and `TranscriptionFactorAnalysis.Rmd`.
+These include the DESeq2 analysis, GSEA, TF analysis and visualisations.

 Signatures used for pathway analysis where downloaded from MSigDB (https://www.gsea-msigdb.org/gsea/msigdb) apart from `EMT-signature.csv`, which was downloaded directly from the publication of Taube et al. 2010 (https://pubmed.ncbi.nlm.nih.gov/20713713/), and safed in the folder `"Input_MSigDB_Signatures"`.